fersenhaIter/Cross-Video-Face-Identification/README.md

 ## Usage

-1. Place your video files in a designated directory.
+1. Place your video files in the designated folder.
 2. Run the main script:
    ```bash
    python main.py
    ```
+3. The terminal interface allows you to input custom folder names.
+If folders don’t exist, the system will create them.
-3. Detected faces will be saved in the `result/` directory, and metadata is stored in `data.json`.
+4. Detected faces are saved in individual folders, and metadata logs are created for each face, containing information about where and when the face appears in different videos.

-## Program Structure

-- `main.py`: The core script that orchestrates the entire process.
-- `face_detect.py`: Detects faces from video frames using models like MTCNN and RetinaFace.
-- `face_classification.py`: Generates face embeddings using multiple models and clusters them to match individuals across videos.
-- `data.json`: Logs metadata for each detected face, including the image name, video source, and file path.
+## Current Issues and Next Steps

+1. **EXIF Data Extraction**: The current program relies on `exiftool`, but there have been compatibility issues.
+Consider replacing it with a Python-native library like **exifread** or **Pillow** for metadata extraction.
+2. **Face Matching Accuracy**: The combination of models is effective, but further tuning of hyperparameters, such as distance thresholds in clustering, will enhance accuracy.
+3. **Performance Optimization**: GPU acceleration (CUDA) should be implemented to speed up face embedding generation and clustering, especially for large datasets.
+4. **Improved User Interface**: The terminal UI could be enhanced using frameworks like **Rich** or **BeautifulTerminal** to provide better visualization and debugging options.
+5. **Real-time Processing**: Adding real-time processing support will allow for live face identification using models like SCRFD for faster results.

-## Future Improvements
+## Future Enhancements

-- Further optimize cross-video matching accuracy.
-- Introduce real-time video processing capabilities.
+- **GPU Acceleration**: Implementing CUDA for large-scale video processing and real-time face detection.
-- Leverage GPU acceleration for faster analysis.
-- Implement enhanced face tracking methods for better consistency.
+- **Web-based Interface**: Introducing a web-based user interface to make input and log viewing more user-friendly.
+- **Cloud Integration**: Support for cloud-based storage and distributed processing to handle larger datasets more efficiently.